-The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires Health Plan and all network Providers to protect the security and maintain the confidentiality of Member's Protected Health Information (PHI).
+The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires Health Plan and all network Providers to protect the security and maintain the confidentiality of Member's Protected Health Information (PHI), whereas the Confidentiality Medical Information Act (CMIA) is a California state law that offers extra safeguards for member's PHI.
 PHI is any individually identifiable health information, including demographic information.
 PHI includes, but is not limited to, a Member's name, address, phone number, medical information, social security number, ID Card number, date of birth, and other types of personal information.